MatchanJJ/MatchanJJ/README.md

 <h3 align="left">Wazzap future self, I hope you can achieve the things that you really want and get to do what you'd love to do <3</h3>

-Career Crisis Counter = 2
-//Increment this counter everytime you feel shit about your future